orassayag/crawler/INSTRUCTIONS.md

 8. After that, go to the 'GOAL_VALUE, and declare in numbers the maximum value to reach and when the application will stop to run.
 9. You are ready to start to crawl.
-10. On terminal run 'npm start'.
+10. In the terminal run 'npm start'.
 If everything goes well, you will start to see the console status line appears.
 11. If you see any error - Need to check what's changed.
 Current to 03/16/2020, It works fine.